nacarino/timedoctor/com.nxp.timedoctor.build/readme.txt

 	windows script that calls run.cmd in each of the above directories to initiate the build

 For fine-tuning, please modify run.cmd in each of the above directories

+NOTE: Be sure to have the RCP-delta-pack installed in the base Eclipse used to build.

 NOTE: currently, the build is based on copying plugins manually.
 However, this can be further automated using automatic fetch from CVS using map files